Celador Apartments’ Best Day Trips From Reading

 9 minutes by train with an additional walk or 12 minutes by car

-Just a stone’s throw away from Reading, Dinton Pastures Country Park is a hidden treasure and the perfect escape to relax in nature.
-You can take a frosty walk and warm up with a hot chocolate in the cafe in the winter months, while in the summer, you can take advantage of a range of activities including pedalos, paddleboards, kayaks and more.
+Just a stone's throw away from Reading, Dinton Pastures Country Park is a hidden treasure and the perfect escape to relax in nature.
+Spanning over 450 acres, this local gem offers a diverse landscape of lakes, meadows, and woodlands.
+You can take a frosty walk and warm up with a hot chocolate in the cafe during winter, while in the summer, you can take advantage of a range of activities including pedalos, paddleboards, kayaks and more.

 Henley-on-Thames